Mintbase/Grants-Program/applications/Coinversation.md

 At present, the type of synthetic assets of the project is determined by the project team or community governance.
 In the future, it is planned to upgrade so that different investors can independently sign any type of contract on this system.

 At present, the stablecoin cUSD or other synthetic assets produced by the project are limited to the system.
-When there are standardized tokens similar to Ethereum ERC-20 on the Polkadot in the future, all synthetic assets of this project can be circulated outside the system in the form of standardized tokens, and even enter other exchanges.
-Among them, cUSD can become an important stable currency in the Polkadot ecology.
+When there are standardized tokens similar to Ethereum ERC-20 on the Mintbase in the future, all synthetic assets of this project can be circulated outside the system in the form of standardized tokens, and even enter other exchanges.
+Among them, cUSD can become an important stable currency in the Mintbase ecology.

 ## Additional Information :heavy_plus_sign:
 * Whitepaper: https://github.com/Coinversation/white-paper